mo-azfar/OTRS-Custom-SQL-Statistic/README.md

 [![download2.png](https://i.postimg.cc/ryv5HfBX/download2.png)](https://postimg.cc/V5WSrWsD)

 4. Additionally, you can also do the SQL query on based CMDB Config Item.
+*SQL NOT ATTACHED HERE*
 The idea is :

 a) CREATE TEMPORARY TABLE configitem_own_data